lemire/simdcomp/README.md

 Requirements
 -------------

-- Your processor should support SSE2 (Pentium4 or better)
+- Your processor should support SSE4.1 (It is supported by most Intel and AMD processors released since 2008.)
 - C99 compliant compiler (GCC is assumed)
 - A Linux-like distribution is assumed by the makefile